 This appears often if the vehicle is left unmoved for months especially parked outside.
 Rust can appear on the discs, pads, caliper pistons or caliper sliders and will prohibit the system from operating as it should.

 Being subject to huge temperature ranges, humidity, salt spray and other nasty elements… while rarely serviced or inspected, brakes can load up on some serious corrosion conditions in key areas.
 This can cause a seized brake caliper along with other brake component failures.

 What Is The Remedy To a Brake Caliper that Seized ?

 Depending on the issues you are confronting, there are 2 ways to go about it:

 - If the issue appears because of a skewed pad, or brake pads sticking to the rotor/disc or a parking brake mechanism/cable failure, then you’re in luck.
-Your system needs maintenance and a dose of cleaning along with the proper brake lubrication to operate again.
+Your system just needs maintenance and a dose of cleaning along with the proper brake lubrication to operate again.
 You must lubricate the parking brake system or remove the brake pads, slides, and apply a small amount of grease to the edges to fix the skewed pads/slides.
-Also inspect all brake components including the pistons and seals to assure they are not hung up in the caliper or piston bore.
+Also inspect all components including pistons and seals to assure they are not hung up in the caliper/piston bore.
 However, the best way to fix pads that are stuck to the disc is to resurface the rotor/disc and replace the brake pads along with other components.
 You can also purchase remanufactured brake calipers.